hedi0/Smart_Door_Lock/README.md

 ### Testing Requirements

 *   If applicaing tests pass after your changes.
-*   Describe how you tested your changes in the Pull Request.
+*   Describe how you tested your change

 ## 📜 License Information

-This project is licensed under the **Apache License 2.0**.

-You can find t